 - 40 Pin GPIO expansion header

 The Pi was the brainchild of a group at the University of Cambridge's Computer Laboratory.
 Seeing a decline in both numbers and skills in new computer science students, the group developed a plan to produce a low-cost computer board easily accessible and affordable for youths, educators, hobbyists and experimenters to explore hardware, software and programming.

-Introduced in 2012, the Raspberry Pi has become phenomenally successful, with demand outpacing supply for two years.
+Introduced in 2012, the Raspberry Pi has become phenomenally successful, with demand frequently outpacing supply.
 Millions of Pi have now been sold throughout the world.